spurin/kubernetes-v1.0-lab/tutorial.md

 kubectl get nodes
 ```

-Run the kubelet in the background as root and follow the logs, press ctrl-c when you're ready, this will continue to run in background.
+Run the kubelet in the background as root and follow the logs, you're looking for a message similar to "Successfully registered node ubuntu", press ctrl-c when you're ready, this will continue to run in background.
 This will register this node with the api-server -

 ```bash
 sudo bash -c 'kubelet --api-servers=http://localhost:8080 &> /var/log/kubelet.log &'; tail -f /var/log/kubelet.log